Zenilus/TimoshenkoBeamFEA/README.md

 | 3 | 1000 | 0 | 150 |

 - Forces are applied at nodes in Newtons and follow the right-handed sign convention: positive `Fx` acts along +X (right), positive `Fy` acts along +Y (up), and positive `Mz` induces a counter-clockwise rotation about +Z (out of plane).
-- Forces are applied at nodes in Newtons and follow the right-handed sign convention: positive `Fx` acts along +X (right), positive `Fy` acts along +Y (up), and positive `Mz` induces a counter-clockwise rotation about +Z (out of plane).
-Include the `Mz` column even when the nodal moment is zero so the solver can assemble the global load vector consistently.
+- Include the `Mz` column even when the nodal moment is zero so the solver can assemble the global load vector consistently.
+- Self-weight loads are derived from `density` and applied automatically; set `density` to zero to suppress gravity loads when necessary.

 ### 5. `Properties`
 At minimum include: